T0nd0Tara/qux/README.md

 Therefor to auto convert your type you'd have to use the keyword `xx`.
-Although it looks like a function (and you can use it just like a function), it only does the conversion under the hood when needed. i.e. `a : *int8 = xx ptr` will only be used for readabilty, not by the compiler.
+Although it looks like a function (and you can use it just like a function), it only does the conversion under the hood when needed. i.e. `a : *int8 = xx another_ptr` will only be used for readabilty, not by the compiler.

 Example
 ```